meganga/SpaceInvaders/README.md

 ## Applications/resources used :

 - **Replit**:
-  - To write all the code, import sprites(mario, bricks, walls, enemies .....)
+  - To write all the code, import sprites(space-shpi, space-invaders, walls .....)
 - Library used:
   - **Kaboom**: The project is possible because of the Kaboom libaray.